stevencombs/retrocombs.github.io/_posts/2020/2020-08-17-unbox-setup-wyze-cam-outdoor.md

   - squirrel
 ---

 I'm a WYZE fan!
-Except for the [WYZE Lock](https://amzn.to/3iPxheg), I "reckon" I have at least one of every product and not because they are sent to me to review–I purchase every WYZE product I review.
+Except for the [WYZE Lock (#Ad)](https://amzn.to/3iPxheg), I "reckon" I have at least one of every product and not because they are sent to me to review–I purchase every WYZE product I review.
 Although, if you are out there WYZE...I'd consider review units as long as you know they will get an honest and objective look.

 I've waited for an outdoor web cam from WYZE for some time.
-I've even used [some third-party products](https://amzn.to/3g5SQW6) to stick regular WYZE Cams outside with limited success.
+I've even used [some third-party products (#Ad)](https://amzn.to/3g5SQW6) to stick regular WYZE Cams outside with limited success.
 It has been fun experimenting but nothing can beat a camera designed from the ground up for the elements.
 Enter the WYZE Cam Outdoor.

 Before I share additional thoughts, please take a few minutes to watch my YouTube video below.
 It includes an open the box, setup, and smile worthy squirrel moments.
 And who doesn't like funny squirrel videos?